lephisto/tesla-apiscraper/README.md

-# Tesla API Scraper
+<h1 align="center">Welcome to Tesla API Scraper 👋</h1>

+> Putting an end to handing out the Key for your >$100k car to a third party you don't know.

 Selfhosted API Scraper for pulling Vehicle Telemetry from the Tesla Owner API into an InfluxDB visualisation on Grafana Dashboards.

 Known to work with Model S, X and 3.

-*Putting an end to __handing out the Key__ for your >$100k car to a third party you don't know.*

-This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
-In this short guide I assume you're using a Debian'ish OS.
-It can run on a dedicated Linuxserver out there on the Internets or on your home Raspberry Pi.

-## Features

-- Capable of handling multiple Vehicles in one Tesla Account
+Capable of handling multiple Vehicles in one Tesla Account
-- Extended Sleep support: Car will fall asleep after certain time of no charging and no driving.
-Monitoring will continue withing 60 Seconds on car usage.
-- Control, comes with built-in API for use with an Android app or custom implementation to stop/resume scraping

 ## Install

 *Note: This probably won't work on a Pi zero W, since ArmV6 is too weak.*

-Build and run tesla-apiscraper via Docker.

 1. Edit your settings in `config.py`, at least put in your MyTesla credentials.
 Do not edit the influx credentials!
-The docker script will automatically fill this out for you later.
+The docker script will automatically fill that out for you later.

 ```bash
 git clone https://github.com/Lunars/tesla-apiscraper.git